 Satterfield has more than 20 years of experience in accounting and finance within higher education.
-Prior to joining Duke in May 2001, she was an audit manager at KPMG LLP, responsible for auditing a number of private higher education institutions including Duke, Wake Forest and Davidson College, among others.
+Prior to joining Duke in May 2001, she was an audit manager at KPMG LLP, responsible for auditing a number of private higher education institutions including Duke, Wake Forest and Davidson.
 Satterfield earned her bachelor's of business administration and master's of accounting degrees from the University of North Carolina at Chapel Hill.

 Associate Vice President for Budgets and Central Business Operations

-As Associate Vice President for Budgets and Central Business Operations for Duke University, John Clements leads various finance and central shared services functions, including budgeting and cost allocations, auxiliaries finance, plant accounting, campus mail services, as well as Duke University Stores operations.
-In this role, Clements' responsibilities include consolidating and reporting on the University's annual operating and capital budget and five-year plan to the board of trustees for review and approval, the allocation of space and general and administrative expenses across the University and Health System enterprise, as well as the financial management, analysis, and reporting for the Central Administration Management Center (CAMC).
+As Associate Vice President for Budgets and Central Business Operations for Duke University, John Clements leads various finance and central shared services functions, including budgeting and cost allocations, auxiliaries finance, campus mail services, trademarks and licensing, as well as Duke University Stores operations.
+In this role, Clements' responsibilities include consolidation of the University's annual operating and capital budget and five-year plan for review and approval by the Board of Trustees, the allocation of space and general and administrative expenses across the University and Health System enterprise, as well as the financial oversight for the Central Administration Management Center (CAMC).